elias2112/elias2112/README.md

 ## 💼 Professional Background

 Before delving into data science, I excelled in Mechanical Engineering and gained valuable experience as a Turbine Mechanic at APR Energy.
-There, I developed expertise in power generation turbine maintenance and PLC programming.
+In this company, I developed expertise in power generation turbine maintenance and PLC programming.
 This experience emphasized the importance of data-driven decision-making to enhance operational efficiency.

 As a Technical Operations Supervisor at EDENOR S.A., I further honed my managerial skills and trained in institutions like Universidad Torcuato Di Tella and UCEMA.
-My journey has been enriched with diverse experiences, including becoming a certified Ontological Coach, enabling me to communicate and collaborate effectively across teams.
+My journey has been enriched with diverse experiences, such as becoming a certified Ontological Coach, enabling me to communicate and collaborate effectively across teams.

 ## 📫 Let's Connect